 The CMF stood at 80,000, but it had a poor reputation and was under-equipped.
 The Royal Australian Air Force had 3500 men, though it lacked effective aircraft.
 The Royal Australian Navy had 5400 regulars and though its ships were few — effectively two heavy cruisers and four light cruisers — they were relatively modern.

-Reintroduction of the CMF
+Reintroduction of compulsory training

 Once again, there was to be no conscription for service beyond Australia and its territories.
 Crucially, that included Australian territories in Papua and New Guinea.